-\Department of Economics.
+^{}Department of Economics.
 Email: karni@jhu.edu.
 Early version of this paper was circulated under the title "Incomplete Preferences and Random Choice Behavior."
-I thank Özgür Evren, Gerelt Tserenjigmid, Efe Ok, and Eric Danan for their useful comments and suggestions.
+I am grateful to Özgür Evren, Gerelt Tserenjigmid, Efe Ok, Eric Danan and the anonymous associate editor and referee of this journal for their useful comments and suggestions.